 The problem here is that your readers are going to associate YOU with the products that are advertised on your site, whether you would actually recommend them or not.

 As a blogger, you know that those ads are chosen by Google’s algorithm, but most people don’t know that and will assume you endorse any ads on your site to some degree.

 This means your reputation could take a hit any time that a shady supplement company’s ad shows up next to your content.

 What are some other ways can I monetize my website?

 Okay, guys… With the pros and cons of Google AdSense out of the way here’s our professional opinion:

 AdSense ads are fine, but you shouldn’t expect them to be your primary source of revenue, especially when you’re just getting started.

 Bottom Line: The income potential just isn’t there, and what little you can make while you’re growing isn’t worth the costs in attention and trust-building.

-If you want to make great money as a professional blogger, adding ads is one of the last things you should do to monetize (when you have enough traffic to work with a premium ad network like AdThrive).
+If you want to make great money, adding ads is one of the last things you should do to monetize (when you have enough traffic to work with a premium ad network like Ezoic.

 We outline the steps in our comprehensive guide on How to Make Money Blogging!